-The presence of Hing secretes insulin which decreases your blood sugar levels and is packed with coumarins compound (which is a natural compound that has been found to have blood thinning, and anti-tumor activities.) that aid in improving your blood, thereby preventing blood clots.
+The presence of Hing secretes insulin which decreases your blood sugar levels and is packed with coumarins compound (which is a natural compound that has been found to have blood-thinning, and anti-tumour activities.) that aid in improving your blood, thereby preventing blood clots.

 It’s FODMAP friendly and that easy!

-Asafoetida powder can be hard to find at the supermarket but can be purchased on our onlne store asafoetida powder.
+Asafoetida powder can be hard to find at the supermarket but can be purchased on our online store asafoetida powder.

-It is key to keep asafoetida in an airtight container away from light, heat and air which will also keep the strong sulfurous odor locked away.
+It is key to keep asafoetida in an airtight container away from light, heat and air which will also keep the strong sulphurous odour locked away.
 If stored correctly the powder will last over a year.

 Don’t let the smell frighten you because it will dissipate with cooking.
 Asafoetida should be used in minute quantities to add character, flavour and health benefits to your dishes.
 Any dishes where it would be too bulky or coarse to add garlic and onions, ideally asafoetida powder would be a fantastic alternative for that dish.